hannesvdc/PINO/README.md

-# DeepONets-for-FEM
+# PINO - Physics-Informed Neural Operators
-Exploring DeepONets trained on Finite Element Data
+Exploring DeepONets for solving equations with parameters and forcings.